Fresh Iran strikes on Bahrain and Kuwait test failing talks | The National

 Iran launched a wave of attacks on Bahrain, Kuwait and civilian shipping in the Gulf in the early hours of Wednesday, US military officials said.

+In neighbouring Bahrain, authorities activated air raid sirens.
+Bahrain's Interior Ministry instructed people to remain calm, move to the nearest safe location and follow updates through official channels.

+The attacks mark the latest threat to a fragile ceasefire that has been in place since April 8.
+The war that began on February 28 with Israeli and US strikes across Iran evolved into a wider regional conflict, with Iran launching missile and drone attacks on Gulf Arab states and the Iran-backed Hezbollah drawing Lebanon into the fighting through cross-border strikes on Israel and Israeli retaliation in Lebanon.

-One of Tehran's targets was claimed to be the US Fifth Fleet base in Bahrain, but US Central Command said all of the projectiles were shot down.
+One of Tehran's targets was claimed to be the US Fifth Fleet base in Bahrain, but US Central Command said Iran failed to hit any targets.

-"Iran launched several ballistic missiles toward regional neighbours; however, all failed to hit their intended targets," Centcom said on Wednesday morning.
+"Iran launched several ballistic missiles towards regional neighbours; however, all failed to hit their intended targets," Centcom said on Wednesday morning.

 "Two Iranian missiles fired at Kuwait fell short or broke apart en route, and three missiles launched at Bahrain were immediately intercepted by US and Bahrain air defence forces."

-Just before the strikes, US forces shot down three one-way attack drones "launched by Iran toward civilian mariners that were rightfully transiting regional waters".
+Just before the Iranian attack, US forces shot down three one-way attack drones "launched by Iran towards civilian mariners that were rightfully transiting regional waters".

 American forces also conducted "self-defence strikes" on an Iranian military ground control station on Qeshm Island, Iran's main oil hub.